-These three monumental installations are works of the acclaimed artist Franz West.
-The presence of Stonehenge (farthest north sculpture), Kugeln (Balls), and Dorit highlights the artist's belief in the accessibility of art and its power to transform public space.
+These two monumental installations are works of the acclaimed artist Franz West.
+The presence of Stonehenge (north sculpture) and Dorit (south) highlights the artist's belief in the accessibility of art and its power to transform public space.

 As you walk by these sculptures, Stonehenge invites viewers to engage physically and imaginatively.